 Today, the irrepressible 67-year-old Peter Tork is bandleader of the blues-rock band Shoe Suede Blues.
 He stated on his website about his cancer, “It’s a bad news, good news situation,” explains Tork, “It’s so rare a combination (on the tongue) that there isn’t a lot of experience among the medical community about this particular combination.
 On the other hand, the type of cancer it is, never mind the location, is somewhat well known, and the prognosis, I’m told, is good.”

 Though tongue cancers can arise in any person, it is most commonly found in patients with an extensive history of tobacco and alcohol use.
 It is slow growing in nature and usually treated with surgery, possibly followed by radiation and or chemotherapy.
-Frequently, a lymph node dissection is performed on the side of the neck where the tumor is presented.
+Tork’s cancer is a rarer version of oral cancer known as Adenoid Cystic Carcinoma (ACC).
+It is not tied to tobacco use like the others, usually arises in the salivary glands which was not Peter’s presentation, and there is less known about why it and why it can years after the first presentation, arise in other parts of the body.

 Tork’s surgery, performed March 6, 2009, reportedly went very well and he is recovering in good spirits.
 Tork retains his trademark cheerful attitude, positive about his condition and his future.
 “I am extraordinarily grateful, amazed and humbled by the encouragement, affection and support I’ve received so far,” Peter says of the reaction from friends and family.
 “Barring any complications, I fully expect to honor a performance date I have this June with Shoe Suede Blues,” Tork states, “We’re appearing in Manchester, Connecticut and I’m looking forward to that and all our tour dates.”